Bunkie Board vs Plywood

 Bunkie board – slatted

-This can be done by ripping the plywood in 3” or 4” strips, then gluing and nailing it together, forming the same sort of framework as is made for these commercial boards.
+This can be done by ripping the plywood into 3” or 4” strips, then gluing and nailing it together, forming the same sort of framework as is made for these commercial boards.
 The plywood should be at least ½” thick, but ¾” thick, while it can be used, will be rather heavy.

 Finishing the Bunkie Board